Professor Sasha Scambler

 Biography

-Dr Sasha Scambler is a sociologist working in the field of health and healthcare.
-Her research focuses on the experiences of people living with long term conditions and disability, inequality in all its various forms and the application of social theory to empirical research.
+Professor Sasha Scambler is a sociologist working in the field of health and healthcare.
+Her research focuses on the experiences of people living with long term conditions and disability, inequality in all its various forms, and the application of social theory to empirical research.

-She is a former convenor of the BSA Medical Sociology Group and remains a committee member
+She is a member and former Chair of the British Sociological Association Medical Sociology Group.

 Research